Title IIILanguage instruction for English learner and immigrant students.

-Annual Accountability Leadership Institute (ALI) for English Learners and Immigrants Students
+Accountability Leadership Institute (ALI) for English Learner and Immigrant Student Programs

 Title III Data and Data Collection

-The California Longitudinal Pupil Achievement Data System (CALPADS) is used to collect the number of English learners and the number of Immigrant Students.
-Private schools provide their number of immigrant student on the Student National Origin Report (SNOR).
+The California Longitudinal Pupil Achievement Data System (CALPADS) is used to collect the number of English learners and the number of immigrant students.
+Private schools provide their number of immigrant students on the Student National Origin Report (SNOR).
 This data includes demographics, forms, and instructions.

-These are the FAQ about administrative, programmatic, and accountability features of Title III.
+These are the FAQs about administrative, programmatic, and accountability features of Title III.

-The LEP program is to ensure English learners in California, attain English proficiency, develop high levels of academic attainment in English, and meet the same challenging state academic standards as all other students.
+The EL Program is to ensure English learners in California, attain English proficiency, develop high levels of academic attainment in English, and meet the same challenging state academic standards as all other students.

-Annual survey required by the Elementary and Secondary Education Act to report on language instruction activities.
-Response due by Tuesday, September 30, 2014.
+EL Program Annual survey required by the Elementary and Secondary Education Act to report on language instruction activities.
+Response due by Friday, September 14, 2018.

-The Immigrant Education Program provides funding to enhance instructional opportunities for immigrant students and their families and ensure that immigrants students meet the same challenging grade level and graduation standards as mainstream students.
+The Immigrant Program provides funding to enhance instructional opportunities for immigrant students and their families and ensure that immigrant students meet the same challenging grade level and graduation standards as mainstream students.

-Annual survey required by the Elementary and Secondary Education Act to report on the participation of immigrant students in Title III programs.
-Response due by Tuesday, September 30, 2014.
+Immigrant Program Annual survey required by the Elementary and Secondary Education Act to report on the participation of immigrant students in Title III programs.
+Response due by Friday, September 14, 2018.